mfoumani61/Operating-Rooms-for-AI/README.md

 please cite the original research paper if you use this supplementary material:

-> Hamid, M., Vahedi-Nouri, B., Foumani, M., Zhuoqi, Z. Preparing Operating Rooms for Artificial Intelligence: A Systematic Change Management Framework.
+> Zipan, X., Hamid, M., Vahedi-Nouri, B., Foumani, M., Zhuoqi, Z. Preparing Operating Rooms for Artificial Intelligence: A Systematic Change Management Framework.
 2026 5th International Symposium on Big Data and Artificial Intelligence: For Education Transformation, pp.1-10.

 ## Contact